Young Tom Morris: Young champion

-Young Tom made his debut aged 14 in the Open Championship in 1865, performing creditably, but dropped out and failed to complete the event.
-He was placed 9th in 1866, 18 shots behind the winner, and in 1867 Young Tom was placed fourth in the Open Championship.
+Morris made his debut aged 14 in the Open Championship in 1865, performing creditably, but dropped out and failed to complete the event.
+He was placed 9th in 1866, 18 shots behind the winner, and in 1867 Morris was placed fourth in the Open Championship.

 Also in 1867, the Morris duo travelled to Carnoustie Golf Links for a significant open tournament, which attracted a strong field of 32 players, the largest seen anywhere up to that time.
-Young Tom, at the age of 16, finished in a tie for first place, and then won the playoff over Willie Park Sr. (who would eventually win four Open Championships) and Robert "Bob" Andrew.
+Morris, at the age of 16, finished in a tie for first place, and then won the playoff over Willie Park Sr. (who would eventually win four Open Championships) and Bob Andrew.
 With this win, he came to general notice and acclaim for the first time.